ElementsProject/lightning/doc/lightning-createinvoice.7.md

 database.

 The *invstring* parameter is of bolt11 form, but without the final signature appended.
 Minimal sanity checks are done.
+(Note: if **experimental-offers** is enabled, *invstring* can actually be an unsigned bolt12 invoice).

 The *label* must be a unique string or number (which is treated as a string, so "01" is different from "1"); it is never revealed to other